baolt22/dex-uikit/README.md

-# DEX Finance UIkit
+# ApeSwap UIkit

-DEX Finance UIkit is a set of React components and hooks used to build pages on DEX Finance's apps.
+ApeSwap UIkit is a set of React components and hooks used to build pages on ApeSwap's apps.
 It also contains a theme file for dark and light mode.

 ## Install

-`yarn add @dex-libs/uikit`
+`yarn add @apeswapfinance/uikit`

 ## Setup

 ### Theme

-Before using DEX Finance UIkit, you need to provide the theme file to styled-component.
+Before using ApeSwap UIkit, you need to provide the theme file to styled-component.

 ```
 import { ThemeProvider } from 'styled-components'
-import { light, dark } from '@dex-libs/uikit'
+import { light, dark } from '@apeswapfinance/uikit'
 ...
 <ThemeProvider theme={isDark}>...</ThemeProvider>
 ```